Why Philadelphia Is a Beacon of Opportunity for Career-Minded Students: 5 Big Reasons

 1. Big-City Amenities Without the High Cost

 Philadelphia offers nearly all of the same types of world-class dining, cultural, entertainment, and lifestyle options as New York City.
 The difference is that Philly tends to offer all of those things at a lower cost of living than other major metropolitan regions of its size.
-For example, in 2013, median home prices in the Greater Philadelphia region were anywhere from 37 to 58.5 percent lower than in Washington, D.C., New York, Los Angeles, or San Francisco.*
+For example, the median home price in Philadelphia is $166,200, which is significantly lower than the national average of $217,600.1

 That's great news for anyone hoping to live affordably while attending school, establishing a career, and enjoying the fun perks that come with being in a world-renowned city.